LucasPickering/slumber/docs/src/troubleshooting/logs.md

 ## Finding the Log File

 To find the path to the log file, hit the `?` to open the help dialog.
 It will be listed under the General section.
-Alternatively, run the command `slumber show paths`.
+Alternatively, run the command `slumber show paths log`.

 Once you have the path to a log file, you can watch the logs with `tail -f <log file>`, or get the entire log contents with `cat <log file>`.